peace195/multitask-learning-protein-prediction/README.md

 ## Data

 The copyright belongs to http://rostlab.org/.
-It is not public.
+It can not be public.

 ## Multitask learning model